 This rule was amended to conform to the 2007 stylistic changes to Federal Rule of Civil Procedure 4.1.
 However, the Superior Court rule maintains several existing substantive differences, including the following language substitutions in section (a): 1) "unless otherwise provided by statute, by a person who is not a party and not less than 18 years of age" is substituted for "by a person specially appointed for that purpose"; 2) "District of Columbia" is substituted for "state where the district court is located"; and 3) "applicable statute" is substituted for "federal statute."
 Also, section (b) conforms to D.C.
-Code § 11-943 (2012 Repl.), which provides that any order of columbia.
+Code § 11-943 (2012 Repl.), which provides that any order of commitment for civil contempt may be served not more than 100 miles from the District of Columbia.